-store module (256KB/512KB)

-- Asynchronous Multiline Communications Coupler, AMLCC (connects locally maximum 40 VDUs/low-speed printers) - Synchronous Multiline Communications Coupler, SMLCC (maximum eight local/remote lines for various peripherals) - diskette coupler (connects up to two drives) - PBS printer coupler (connects one line printer) - cartridge tape coupler (connects up to two cartridge streaming tape drives) - 1900 Standard Interface coupler (connects retained 1900 peripherals, either one device or a cluster) - X.25/HDLC coupler (provides one X25 line) - ASA(SNA)/3270 coupler (provides two lines)
+- Store module (256KB/512KB) - Asynchronous Multiline Communications Coupler, AMLCC (connects locally a maximum of 40 VDUs/lowspeed printers) - Synchronous Multiline Communications Coupler, SMLCC (maximum eight local/remote lines for various peripherals) - Diskette coupler (connects up to two drives) - 1900 Standard Interface coupler (connects a line printer or retained 1900 peripherals, either one device or a cluster) - X.25/HDLC coupler (provides one X25 line) - ASA(SNA)/3270 coupler (provides two lines)

-ME29/33: This is the smallest model in the ME29 Series and is designed to be used in one of four modes:

-Network Mode-allows a user with limited needs to access other machines in the network;

-Data Capture System-data can be entered into the Model 33 directly, immediately checked, and then sent to a larger computer for further processing;

-Local TP System-intended to provide transaction processing facilities at both local and remote terminals;

-General Purpose System-for a user who requires a combination of the above modes.
+ME29/33: This is the smallest model in the ME29 Series and is designed to be used in one of four modes: Network Mode-allows a user with limited needs to access other machines in the network; Data Capture System-allows data to be entered directly into the Model 33, to be immediately checked, and then sent to a larger computer for further processing; Local TP System-intended to provide transaction processing facilities at local and remote terminals; General Purpose System-designed for a user who requires a combination of the aforementioned modes.

-The basic Model 33 configuration comprises:

-ME29 processor, cabinet, and desk; 512KB main memory; 128KB control storage; one diskette drive; two Module 20 disk drives; one printer; two workstations and one Asynchronous Multiline Communications Coupler.
+The basic Model 33 configuration comprises: ME29 processor, cabinet, and desk; 512KB main memory; 128KB control storage; one diskette drive; two Module 20 disk drives; one printer; two workstations and one Asynchronous Multiline Communications Coupler.

-The Model 33 can support the following maximum configuration, subject to coupler constraints: ME29 processor, cabinet and desk; 2MB main memory; two diskette drives; 16 disk drives; one magnetic tape cluster; two cartridge tape streaming drives; one line printer or four matrix printers; 16 workstations; two Asynchronous Multiline Communications Couplers (multidropping via Extended Local Terminal Controller is not possible on Model 33); one Synchronous Multiline Communications Coupler; two X.25/HDLC couplers; and two ASA(SNA)/3270 couplers.
+The Model 33 can support the following maximum configuration, subject to coupler constraints: ME29 processor, cabinet and desk; 2MB main memory; two diskette drives; 16 disk drives; one magnetic tape cluster; one line printer or four matrix printers; 16 workstations; two Asynchronous Multiline Communications Couplers (multidropping via Extended Local Terminal Controller is not possible on Model 33); one Synchronous Multiline Communications Coupler; two X.25/HDLC couplers; and two ASA(SNA)/3270 couplers.